Visiting Hobbiton and Waitomo Glowworm Caves

 Arriving in Hobbiton

-When you first get to “Hobbiton,” you arrive at the gift shop where you can park if you drove yourself and you pick up your tickets for the tour.
+When you first get to the Hobbiton Movie Set, you arrive at the gift shop where you can park if you drove yourself and you pick up your tickets for the tour.

-There are huge tour buses (you can’t miss them) lined up in the parking lot that will actually take you into Hobbiton.
+There are huge tour buses lined up in the parking lot that will take you into the actual Hobbiton Movie Set.
 Be sure to arrive early before your tour, and you can keep yourself busy browsing the gift shop and eating at the little café.

 Once it’s time for your tour, head out to the parking lot where you will meet your tour guide and get onto the bus.
 The bus will take you into Hobbiton, with a brief video explaining how it ended up being the filming site for the movie.
 Then you get out by the “Welcome to Hobbiton” sign, and follow your tour guide inside!!